 Morning.
 Brandenburg Gate

 Let’s start the morning at 9.00 a.m. with a visit to German National icon, Brandenburg Gate.
 In the early 18th century, King Frederick William I ordered the Prussian capital to be fully enclosed by a wall, not to defend the city, but to tax people, as they travelled in and out of town.
 50 years later, King Frederick William II decided the Wall was ugly and ordered building a much grander entrance.
-Completed at the end of 18th century, Brandenburg Gate immediately became one of the most recognizable structures in Berlin.
+Completed at the end of the 18th century, Brandenburg Gate immediately became one of the most recognizable structures in Berlin.
 During World War II, the gate was highly damaged but survived.
-Located in the center of the city, it was used to mark the boundary between East and West Berlin.
+Located in the centre of the city, it was used to mark the boundary between East and West Berlin.

 Walled off from both sides, the Gate was not accessible to the public for nearly 30 years.
 With the fall of the Berlin Wall in 1989, Brandenburg Gate was integrated back into the reunited city.
 It has been the site of many concerts, with both internationally famous bands and local buskers playing there.